-Exclusions from liability
+Exclusions from liability 2.1.

-2.1.
 Except as set out in section 3 below, parties to the agreement should not be subject to claims for damages listed in the Exclusions from Liability clause.

-Exclusion for los revenue not a defense against non-payment of invoices

-Exclusion for lost 2.2.
-Claims for payment of charges under the agreement should not be rejected by a revenue not a customer by relying on a clause excluding liability for lost revenues.

-Exclusions from liability survives contract
+Exclusion for lost revenue not a defence against non-payment of invoices 2.2.
+Claims for payment of charges under the agreement should not be rejected by a customer by relying on a clause excluding liability for lost revenues.
+Exclusions from liability survives contract 2.3.

-2.3.
 The Exclusions from Liability clause should survive any termination of the agreement to apply to post-termination claims.